Life after Stroke

 However, do seek emergency care even if your symptoms seem to clear up.
-Having a TIA puts you at greater risk of having a full-blown stroke, which will then lead to a permanent damage later.
+Having a TIA puts you at greater risk of having a full-blown stroke, which will then lead to permanent damage later.
 If you’ve had a TIA, it means there’s likely a partially blocked or narrowed artery leading to your brain or a clot source in the heart.

 Many factors can increase your risk of a stroke.
 Some factors can also increase your chances of having a heart attack.
 Potentially treatable stroke risk factors include:

 Lifestyle risk factors

 - Being overweight or obese